 I got this idea – and follow it myself – after hearing a preacher mention that the things that bother us are the areas we’re to address…the holes we’re to fill.
 In a recent post entitled Discover Your Strengths the premise is to recognize your unique skills and parlay them into success.
 How do you recognize your strengths?
 Here are four tips:

 - Watch for signs of excitement.
 Like the Let Bartlet be Bartlet post I just published, if you are able to use your skills, boast about your accomplishments, and ultimately be the best you, you’re likely to be passionate about your work.
-One way to determine your strengths is to take the VIA Character Strengths Test and notice how they already show up in your life and work.
+One way to determine your strengths is to take an assessment and notice how they already show up in your life and work.
 Not surprisingly some of us coaches use this test with our clients.

 - Break away from job titles.
 Exploring other roles within your company can both give you an appreciation for what others go through but also give you a clearer indication of what you do and do not want to do in your job.
 My idea with one company was to create a shadow program for employees.